scala-records/scala-records/design.md

 Should we make the records mutable or immutable?

-1. With *mutable records* one would update the field values with an `=` sign:

-        data.map { r =>
-          r.name = r.name.toUppercase
-          r.phone = ""
-          r
-        }

-2. *Immutable records* can be implemented in two ways
 1. A generic implementation that will take string literals for field names.
 Here we have a drawback that auto-completion will not work:

     data.map { r =>
-              r("name" -> r.phone.toUppercase, "phone" -> "")
+      r.copy("name" -> r.phone.toUppercase, "phone" -> "")
     }

 2. A custom method for each record that will have by-name parameters for all fields:

    data.map { r =>
-              r(name = r.phone.toUppercase, phone = "")
+     r.copy(name = r.phone.toUppercase, phone = "")
    }

-      The question is can we hide the `apply` method in the type signature of the `R` structural type?
+The question is can we hide the `copy` method in the type signature of the `R` structural type?

 The immutable records will also suffer from minor performance overhead.
 This is to be benchmarked after discussion.

 ## Join Semantics